canjs/can-view-scope/docs/prototype.find.md

 ## Use

-`scope.find(key)` looks up a value in the current scope's context, if a value is not found, parent scope's context will be explored.
+`scope.find(key)` looks up a value in the current scope’s context, if a value is not found, parent scope’s context will be explored.

 ```js